Next.js vs Astro: Which Framework Should You Choose in 2026?

 Examples of ideal Next.js projects include:

-- SaaS applications with user dashboards
+- SaaS dashboards: Business applications with complex data visualization and user management

 When to Choose Astro